-Teaching sessions on the Essex Summer School in Human Rights Research Methods will include:
+Teaching sessions on the 2014 Essex Summer School in Human Rights Research Methods included:

 This session will provide an introduction to qualitative interviewing: theory and method.
 It will look at how to do an